How to Wash A Comforter At A Laundromat

 How Often Should You Wash a Comforter?

-Most experts recommend washing your comforter every 1-2 months.
-If you’re washing a duvet cover, that may require more frequent washing since it’s in direct contact with your body, but the comforter inside can go longer without a deep clean.
+Most experts recommend washing your comforter every 2-3 months.
+If you use a duvet cover — which should be washed weekly since it’s in direct contact with your body — the inner comforter stays cleaner for longer and can go the full 3 months between deep cleans.

 Can You Dry a Comforter in a Home Dryer?